 Image credit: Editorial credit: Primakov

 Advertisers and publishers will no longer be able to rely on cookies for web tracking data.
-It’s also likely to impact the user experience – although web visitors distrust cookies they also demand a personalized experience.
-How can advertisers and publishers work around the loss of an important data stream, and how can they hope to maintain the personalized experience audiences expect?
+It’s also likely to impact on the user experience – although web visitors distrust cookies they also demand a personalised experience.
+How can advertisers and publishers work around the loss of an important data stream, and how can they hope to maintain the personalised experience audiences expect?

 Audiences reject cookies

 Since the 2018 GDPR legislation pretty much-obliged publishers to implement obstructive cookie banners, data gathering has been severely curtailed.
 One study found that only 11% of site visitors accepted cookies, whilst an astonishing 76% of visitors ignored the cookies banner – even though it was obstructive to their experience.

 A 2021 Statista study in the US found less than 32% of people surveyed said they always consented to cookies, with young adults more likely to accept cookies compared to older ones.

 A 2020 study by Deloitte found surprising variation in cookies policy within the EU.
 Although GDPR applies across the EU, there’s significant variation in how different nations interpret the rules and on local legislation and guidelines.

 The most common approach is to not allow users to decline cookies.
 Websites from Belgium were the ones most likely to allow users to customise their cookie preferences – and showed the highest rates of opt-in.
 This is probably not a coincidence; giving users more control makes them feel more trusting.

 Across the EU, an average of 5% of users decline cookies, with Italy showing the lowest rate of decline at 2%.
 By contrast in the UK (which shadows GDPR legislation) the rates of refusal are around 7%.